Radon Mats Frequently Asked Questions

 Schedule 20 pipe

-Radon systems require schedule 40 PVC pipe to be used throughout the system.
+The most common radon system component is schedule 40 PVC pipe.
 Schedule 40 is thick enough to resist cracking and leaking radon gas.
 Unlicensed installers will often use schedule 20 pipe because it’s cheaper.
-However, schedule 20 pipe is known to crack extremely easily, especially in cold temperatures.
-You can distinguish between the two by sight.
+However, schedule 20 pipe is known to crack extremely easily, especially in cold temperatures or after UV exposure.
+You can often distinguish between the two by sight.
 Schedule 20 pipe yellows quickly and easily; it is about as thin as your fingernail.
 While schedule 40 PVC is nearly a quarter inch thick.
 It is white and resists yellowing for many, many years.
+Curious about PVC size requirements?
+Click here to read about sizing

 Horizontal radon fan